GrLoopBack/ComfyUI_workflows/README.md

 ## LoRA's metadata

-(Not a Werkflow or Node!)
-A Python script for reading LoRa metadata.
+read_lora_metadata.py is not a Workflow or Node!,  it's Python script for reading LoRa metadata.

 """
 Requirements: